riad1302/mysql-replication/README.md

 Now Open a new Terminal and Try to run some query and Monitor the General Logs of Master and Slaves

 ## Showtime
 All our tedious configuration is done, now lets open 3 terminals 1 for master and other 2 for slaves and place them side by side so that you can monitor all of them together.
-Try to run some Read/Write query from your Spring Boot application or any Database Client like Mysql Workbench and Monitor the General Logs of Master and Slaves
+Try to run some Read/Write query from your Laravel application or any Database Client like Mysql Workbench and Monitor the General Logs of Master and Slaves

 1. Read ALL Posts
 > URL: http://localhost:8888/post